auth0/docs/articles/hooks/guides/create-hooks-using-cli.md

 <%= include('../_includes/set-up-webtask-cli') %>

-Rather than beginning from scratch, you can scaffold the sample code for an Auth0 hook.
+Rather than beginning from scratch, scaffold the sample code for an Auth0 hook.

 `auth0 scaffold -t pre-user-registration > file.js`